appsmithorg/appsmith-docs/website/docs/advanced-concepts/audit-logs.md

 | **group.remove_users** | Logged when users are removed from a user group. |

-### Export
+## Export logs

-Users can export audit logs by either querying or exporting the `auditLog` collection from MongoDB on the Appsmith instance.
-The user would need to have root access to the Appsmith deployment to perform this action.
+Users have the option to export audit logs from an Appsmith instance by either querying or exporting the `auditLog` collection directly from the MongoDB database associated with the Appsmith deployment.
+However, it is important to note that performing this action requires users to have root access to the Appsmith deployment.